The Daring Gourmet

 After 10 days unwrap the meat.
 It will be firmer to the touch.
 Thoroughly rinse it under cold water to remove all the spices and set it aside while you prepare the final rub.

 To make the rub, place the fennel seeds, coriander seeds, anise seeds, red pepper flakes and black peppercorns in a coffee/spice grinder or use a mortal and pestle to grind the spices until you get a coarse rub.
-Lightly blot the coppa with a paper towel.
+Lightly blot the pork with a paper towel.

 At that point your homemade Italian capicola is ready to eat!
 Slice it thinly and enjoy it on your sandwiches, pizzas or eaten on its own!